MailTape/MailTape-v1/_posts/2014-12-28-Barney-Artist.md

 ---

 <p id="introduction">
-This morning, we bring you a Mailtape curated in collaboration with [Barney Artist's website](http://www.barneyartist.com).
+This morning, we bring you a Mailtape curated in collaboration with [Barney Artist](http://www.barneyartist.com "Barney Artist's website").
 Now, as you have eaten this week more than the combined total of what you will eat in the coming weeks, we thought you might desire a sweet tape to put an end to your insatiable Christmas craving. </p>

 # Chill hip-hop